 To migrate data from an existing PostgreSQL database to Managed Service for PostgreSQL, use

-pg_restore: create a dump of a working database and restore it to the Yandex.Cloud PostgreSQL cluster.
+pg_restore: create a dump of your running database and restore it to the PostgreSQL cluster in Yandex.Cloud.

 Before trying to import your data, check whether the DBMS versions of the existing database and your cluster in Yandex.Cloud match.
 If not, you won't be able to restore the created dump.
 To migrate to PostgreSQL version 11 or 12, you can use logical replication.